-By definition, a remote job is a job that is performed outside of a company-owned office.
-Under these flexible working arrangements, employees can work from their homes, coworking spaces, coffee shops, or other places that are not company-sponsored.
+By definition, a remote job is a job that an employee performs outside of a company-owned office.
+Under these flexible working arrangements, your employees can work from their homes, coworking spaces, coffee shops, or other places that are not company-sponsored.
 Remote work can be full time, temporary, or part time.

-Though remote work has always existed, many companies that did not traditionally offer remote work options had their employees start working from home as a result of the COVID-19 pandemic.
-During that time, many employees began to enjoy working remotely because of the flexibility it provides.
+Though remote work has always existed, many companies that did not traditionally offer remote work options had their employees start working from home due to the COVID-19 pandemic.
+During that time, many employees began to enjoy working remotely because of its flexibility.

-Now, 97% of employees are interested in working remotely in some capacity for the rest of their careers.
+Now, employees everywhere are interested in working remotely in some capacity for the rest of their careers.

-Remote work — and teleworking — means that employees have a flexible working arrangement that allows them to work from a place outside of the traditional office at least one day per week.
+Remote work—and teleworking—mean that employees have a flexible working arrangement that allows them to work from a place outside of the traditional office at least one day per week.
 This typically means working from their home, though others choose to travel and work from exotic locations, go to a coffee shop or library, or work from a coworking space or other destination.

-The understanding with remote work is that employers allow their workforce to have more flexibility with the promise that their work will still be completed in a timely manner and be up to company standards.
+The understanding with remote work is that employers allow their workforce to have more flexibility with the promise that they still complete their work in a timely manner and up to company standards.